bpmconsultag/CUPS-PrintNode/README.md

 CUPS-PrintNode supports printing from different Trays.
 In order for these to Work the name of the InputSlots must be adjusted to the InputSlots name in PrintNode.

 ### Requesting printer capabilities

+Capabilities can be requested using the requestCapabilities.sh Script.
+This will turn the output into a much more readable format.
+**Note:** For this script to work jq must be installed.

-The printer's capabilites can be requested with a curl command:
+Alternatively Tthe printer's capabilites can also be requested with a curl command:

 **Note:** The API key must be terminated with a colon.